Pumpkin Turnovers Recipe with Cinnamon Glaze

 pumpkin turnovers recipe with cinnamon glaze

-Fall is in full bloom.
-The days are much shorter, the leaves are falling, and pumpkins are everywhere.
+Fall is just around the corner.
+The days are getting shorter, soon the leaves will start to fall, and pumpkins will begin to appear everywhere.
 I know this pumpkin turnover recipe isn’t technically “pumpkin pie,” but it’s a delicious way to mix things up, and surprise your family with something that’s a little different.

 The pumpkin filling is super quick to make, and nothing could be easier than puff pastry.
 Top that off with a cinnamon glaze, and you have a pretty and festive fall dessert.